PierrunoYT/gemini-youtube-analyzer/README.md

 ## Troubleshooting

-- If you encounter a "GROQ_API_KEY environment variable is not set" error, make sure you've correctly set up your API key as described in the installation steps.
+- If you encounter an "OPENROUTER_API_KEY environment variable is not set" error, make sure you've correctly set up your API key as described in the installation steps.
 - Ensure you have a stable internet connection for downloading videos and accessing the Groq API.

 ## Contributing